Original Effective Date: September 23, 2013

 We may also use aggregated information such as statistical or demographic data for any purpose, for example, to calculate the percentage of users accessing a specific Site feature.

 5. Disclosures of Your Personal Information

 Purchases; travel accommodations.
 If you purchase a product or service through PayPal or if you book travel accommodations through ARES, you will be sharing your information with PayPal and/or ARES, respectively, and your information is subject to PayPal’s and ARES’ privacy policies.
 If you book hotel stays, ARES will share your personal information with the applicable hotel.

 Third-party service providers.
 We may share your Personal Information with our third-party service providers who provide services on our behalf, including:

-- Distribion Inc, and MailChimp Inc, based in US, who provide us email marketing services;
+- Distribion Inc, and MailChimp Inc, based in the US, who provide us email marketing services;

 - Social Media Channels, based both in the US and EU, who provide us with online advertising services.

 - Caterers or event planners, based in the US, who may need to be informed of your dietary restrictions in order to cater to your individual needs at Travel Portland events.

 These third-party service providers are not authorized to use your Personal Information in any way other than as described in this Policy and are required to keep your Personal Information confidential.
 Note this paragraph does not apply to Social Media Channels.
 If you use Social Media Channel’s sites and services, your information is subject to that site’s privacy policies, and you should read those policies to learn how they use your information.